Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/reference/assets/Fonts.md

 The last option is how the game works, and is preferable.

 #### **Font: Embedded**
-One is to bake the font directly into your swf, by just making a new font in your library window.
+One is to embed the font directly into your swf by creating a new font symbol in the Adobe Animate library window.

 #### **Font: Authortime Shared Library (ASL)**
 To have your fonts loaded from a separate **FLA** file as a library with ASL (authortime shared library).